deepcharles/ruptures/docs/source/general-info.rst

 Tutorials
 ----------------------------------------------------------------------------------------------------

-All related tutorials are created as Jupyter notebooks.
+Advanced tutorials are created as Jupyter notebooks.
 You can find them in **LINK**.